oceanmodeling/fabm-oxypom/ReadMe.md

 ### Testcase light

-This setup uses the physical driver `GOTM` to simulate the water column dynamics in the Elbe estuary in 2005-2024 and compares the default light implementation with the provided by `DO+BGC`.
+This setup uses the physical driver `GOTM` to simulate the water column dynamics in the Elbe estuary in 2005-2024 and compares the default light implementation with the provided by `oxypom/light`.

 Follow steps 1-2 of the estuary testcase.